 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Doctors are working to learn more about uterine cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Another type of targeted therapy recently shown to have activity for patients with endometrial cancer are called angiogenesis inhibitors, such as with the drug bevacizumab (Avastin) that targets blood vessel growth that feeds tumors as one mechanism of its action.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current small bowel cancer treatments in order to improve patients’ comfort and quality of life.
+- Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current endometrial cancer treatments to improve patients’ comfort and quality of life.

-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .
+- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .

 - Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
 Or, use the menu to choose another section to continue reading this guide.